ReactiveSets/toubkal/README.md

-A network of services sharing the same event dispatcher network enables to effectively separate **XS Data Providers** from **XS Application Providers** increasing business opportunities arising from the portability of dataflows updated in real-time and as authorized by end-users.
+A network of services sharing the same event dispatcher network enables to effectively separate **XS Data Providers** from **XS Application Providers** increasing business opportunities arising from the portability of reactive dataflows updated in real-time and as authorized by end-users.

 Within an XS network, end-users no longer need to duplicate their personal data endlessly and updates are propagated to all applications in realtime putting an end to today's world of out-of-date data between